Julien-Allard/redux-super-memoryo/README.md

 ## Features :

 - front-end made with React
+- better state management thanks to Redux store and reducers (Redux Toolkit)
+- use of the AirBnB config for ESLint for optimal code practices and PropTypes
 - better folder tree
-- better state management thanks to Redux store and reducers (Redux Toolkit)
-- will get better with time (TypeScript, linter, unit testing)
+- will get better with time (TypeScript, unit testing)
 - best score saved on localStorage.

 ### Front-end repository : https://github.com/Julien-Allard/redux-super-memoryo